ITmustang/smbrelay/README.md

 *** In progress *** re-writing tool to use tmux instead of terminator ***

-SMBRelay is an SMB relay attack script, which automates all the steps to relay the authentication request to these systems in order to obtain a shell.
-Ideal for performing penetration tests.
+SMBRelay is an SMB relay attack script, which automates all the steps to preform smbrelay attacks on internal pentests.

 SMBRelay creates and delivers the payload leveraging the Nishang tool.